Hello Fellow Travelers!

 15) How do the Square and Compasses relate to Heaven and Earth?
 (Chapter 8)

-• Intention: Focus Entered Apprentice Masons upon a symbolic relationship that is significant to Masonic Work.
+- Intention: Focus Entered Apprentice Masons upon significance events surrounding four Biblical Characters and these events relationship to Masonic Work,

 16) How does Jacob’s dream relate to the Work that Masons must do to Strengthen themselves?
 (Chapters 2, 4, 8, 9, 10, 12)

-• Intention: Focus Entered Apprentice Masons upon how Jacob’s dream relates to Entered Apprentice Strengthening Work.
+- Intention: Focus Entered Apprentice Masons upon a symbolic relationship that is significant to Masonic Work.

 17) What Work do the rungs or steps of Jacob’s Ladder relate to within Ritual?
 (Chapter 8)

-• Intention: Focus Entered Apprentice Masons upon the significance of these rungs or steps to Entered Apprentice Work.
+- Intention: Focus Entered Apprentice Masons upon how Jacob’s dream relates to Entered Apprentice Strengthening Work.

 18) Whom do the Ladder’s two stingers relate to within Masonic Ritual?
 (Chapters 4, 8)